eddiethedean/mock-spark/docs/internal/upgrade_summary.md

 - Added datetime normalisation utilities to ease downstream migrations where string slicing is still required.
-- Exposed backend selection through constructor overrides, builder config, and the `MOCK_SPARK_BACKEND` environment variable.
+- Exposed backend selection through constructor overrides, builder config, and the `SPARKLESS_BACKEND` environment variable.
 Documented the workflow in the new backend selection guide.

 ## Test Coverage
 - New unit tests cover schema evolution, datetime compatibility helpers, backend selection, and collected datetime normalisation.
-- Full suite executed with `bash tests/run_all_tests.sh`; documentation example tests still fail when a conflicting global `mock_spark` installation shadows the workspace.
+- Full suite executed with `bash tests/run_all_tests.sh`; documentation example tests still fail when a conflicting global `sparkless` installation shadows the workspace.
 Resolution requires aligning the interpreter used for doc scripts.